-The UFO system allows to utilize both the user supplied output subroutines and the post-processing subroutines.
-These subroutines can be included into the control program using the macrovariable \$OUT-PUT:
+The UFO system allows to the utilization of both the user supplied output subroutines and the post-processing subroutines.
+These subroutines can be included into the control program by using the macrovariable \$OUTPUT:

-\$SET(OUTPUT)
+'''

+$SET(OUTPUT)

+'''

 Calling the user supplied output subroutines.